Teaching English as a Foreign Language (TEFL) Teacher

 You can only have one active Peace Corps Volunteer application, so choose a position that best fits your skills and interest.
 You have the opportunity to tell us if you’d like to be considered for other openings and more about the ones that interest you most!
 See application process

-• Motivating students to learn English and introducing creative thinking techniques and integrating important themes such as malaria prevention, food security, hygiene and sanitation, in and outside of class;
+• Motivating students to learn English and introducing creative thinking techniques that integrate themes such as malaria prevention, food security, hygiene & sanitation, and gender equity;

-• Participating in weekly faculty meetings, grading tests and supervising students;
+• Participating in weekly faculty meetings, grading and supervising exams;

-• Participating in six Online Learning Community discussion sessions with other Volunteers;
+• Participating in six online discussion sessions for TEFL certification;

 Required Language Skills

 A. Completed 4 years of high school coursework within the past 8 years in a Romance language